Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 The only safe bubble was around the Humans and around Stoneback.
 That, somehow, had been noticed by the civilians, and that all by itself was the only tenuous thread keeping things from descending into *complete* chaos.
 The Females did what they could for the cubs, and Costello knew that problem was even now being heatedly discussed by men and Gaoians far above his paygrade.

 His tour of the base took him past the Array field, where a number of MPs - many of them women, an old tactic to calm frightened civilians - were shepherding refugees into the field boundary for evacuation to Cimbrean.
-Cimbrean itself was still reeling from the implication of potentially millions of refugees…it was completely untenable.
+Cimbrean itself was still reeling from the implication of potentially millions of refugees... it was completely untenable.

 Noah had been granted ample warning to build his Ark.
 The Allied military were building theirs in the space of hours, drawing from scenarios gamed only in the imaginations of the most feverishly paranoid analysts.